owen-george/wk5_to_6_project/README.md

    - **T-tests**: Compared numerical metrics (e.g. step count, balance, visit duration, etc.) between Test and Control groups.

 4. **Visualization**
+   - Used Tableau to produce charts and dashboards visualising the findings
    - Generated KDE plots to compare distributions of numerical variables such as balance, age, and tenure.
    - Plotted filtered distributions after removing outliers for better interpretability.
+   - Produced a presentation containing the results

 ## Key Findings